tirupati17/sip-calculator-swift/README.md

 ### Planned Features

-- **Localized Language Support:**
-  Expand accessibility by adding multiple language options to cater to a global audience, making the app user-friendly for non-English speakers.
+- **Localized Language Support:** Expand accessibility by adding multiple language options to cater to a global audience, making the app user-friendly for non-English speakers.

-- **Notifications:**
-  Enhance user engagement and prompt timely actions by implementing a notification system that sends payment reminders and investment updates.
+- **Notifications:** Enhance user engagement and prompt timely actions by implementing a notification system that sends payment reminders and investment updates.

-- **Calculator Integration:**
-  Improve usability with an integrated calculator for on-the-fly calculations related to SIP investments, simplifying the financial planning process.
+- **Calculator Integration:** Improve usability with an integrated calculator for on-the-fly calculations related to SIP investments, simplifying the financial planning process.

-- **Investment Tips or News Feed:**
-  Foster financial literacy and informed decision-making by offering users a curated feed of investment tips and financial news, keeping them up-to-date with market trends and strategies.
+- **Investment Tips or News Feed:** Foster financial literacy and informed decision-making by offering users a curated feed of investment tips and financial news, keeping them up-to-date with market trends and strategies.

 Feel free to Fork, edit, and create pull requests to help us achieve these goals!

 ## License

-Sippy: SIP Planner is released under the MIT License.
-See [LICENSE](LICENSE) for details.
+Sippy: SIP Planner is released under the GNU General Public License v2.0 License.
+See [LICENSE.GPL2](LICENSE) for details.

 © 2015 CelerStudio.
 All rights reserved.